ASTRO ORBITER Tomorrowland Magic Kingdom

 Accessibility: Astro Orbiter is wheelchair/ECV accessible, but you must be able to transfer out and get into the ride vehicle.

-Warnings: The elevator is small and dingy (and some have an aversion to the odor inside), so if you are at all claustrophic, don’t try to board this ride.
+Warnings: The elevator is small, so if you are at all claustrophic, don’t try to board this ride.

 There is a loose safety strap to pull across your waist.

 Ride Restrictions: Some readers report an issue with “bendability” – if you have trouble bending your knees or lifting yourself from a seated position, you might not want to try this ride.